 I have a complete guide where I explain how to water rosemary on this link.
 I explain how much and how often you need to water your specific rosemary plant based on several factors as well as a bunch of other excellent tips that can help your rosemary thrive.

 Rosemary does not need much fertilizer at all.
 If any.

 As a general rule, rosemary does not need fertilizer.
 Instead, a better way of giving rosemary nutrients is by adding compost as topsoil around the plant every 1-2 years.
 If some of the leaves are turning yellow, it can, however, be beneficial to give the plant a small amount of fertilizer.

 Be careful if you give your rosemary fertilizer.
 When it comes to rosemary, it is always better to not use any fertilizer than too much.
 Of course, this is true for all plants but in my experience, it is especially relevant for rosemary since it really does not need much and usually gets enough from the soil it grows in.

 I never fertilize my rosemary more than once every 1-2 months at most.

-5. Soil: Slightly Acidic With a pH of 6-7
+5. Soil: Loose and Slightly Acidic With a pH of 6-7

-The best soil for rosemary to grow in seems to be slightly acidic with a pH between 6-7.
-Rosemary grows well in slightly loose soil with some small stones or sand.
+The best soil for rosemary to grow in seems to be loose soil without too much compost or organic matter.
+The soil should be slightly acidic with a pH between 6-7.